The Bankrate promise

-A family life insurance policy can be designed to suit your unique needs to ensure you are financially prepared for any unexpected tragedy.
-In the event a member of the family passes away, the remaining beneficiaries will receive a death benefit.
-There are many types of life insurance for families, such as term life for a certain period of time and whole life that never expires.
-You can pick and choose the type of policy and the coverage amount to suit the financial needs of the remaining family members.
-Explore how family life insurance plans work and how to find a policy that works for you.
+A family life insurance policy can be designed to suit your needs to help ensure that you are financially prepared for an unexpected tragedy.
+In the event a member of the family passes away, beneficiaries of a life insurance policy can receive a financial death benefit.
+Life insurance for families includes a variety of policies, such as term life policies, which cover a certain period of time, or whole life policies, which never expire as long as premiums are paid.

-Why you should buy family insurance
+Why you should consider buying a family life insurance plan

-Buying life insurance policies for parents
+Buying life insurance as a parent

 Buying life insurance policies for children